How to pick the best soil type for your plant

 Are all dirts – or soils – made the same?
 As a horticulturist, I get asked this question a lot: What’s the best soil for my Monstera, Philodendron, Peace Lily, or [insert your houseplant here!]?

-I love this question because, yes, different plants need different types of soil, and it shows that while plant owners may not always know the answer, they know soil is an important factor.
-Instead of blanket-answering with vague soil types, let’s run through what we at Willow call the Four Core Soil Types.
-(Yes, I capitalised those to make them Look Important).
+We love it because, yes, different plants need different types of soil, and it shows that while plant owners may not always know the answer, they know soil is an important factor.

 Let’s run through each soil type, how to distinguish between the different types and which plants are best suited for them.